-- (b) Persons desiring to appear and be heard at a public hearing shall submit their requests to the chair of the standing committee or permanent subcommittee.
-The standing committee or permanent subcommittee chair may designate one or more members to arrange the order of appearance of interested parties.
+- (b) Persons desiring to appear and be heard at a public hearing shall submit their requests to the chair of the standing committee.
+The standing committee chair may designate one or more members to arrange the order of appearance of interested parties.
 A brief written statement of testimony may be submitted without oral presentation and shall be incorporated into the minutes of the public hearing. - RULE 29.2.
 Minutes to Legislative Library.
-The chair of a standing committee or a permanent subcommittee shall ensure that written minutes are compiled for each of the body's meetings.
+The chair of a standing committee shall ensure that written minutes are compiled for each of the body's meetings.
 The minutes shall indicate the members present and the actions taken at the meeting.
-Not later than 20 days after the adjournment of each session of the General Assembly, the chair shall deliver the minutes to the Legislative Library.
+Not later than 10 days after the adjournment of each session of the General Assembly, the chair shall deliver the minutes to the Legislative Library.
 The Speaker of the House may grant a reasonable extension of time for filing said minutes upon written application of the chair. - RULE 30.
-Standing Committee of the Whole House. (a) A Standing Committee of the Whole House shall not be formed, except by suspension of the rules, if there be objection by any member. - (b) After passage of a motion to form a Standing Committee of the Whole House, the Speaker shall appoint a chair to preside in the standing committee, and the Speaker shall leave the dais. - (c) The rules of procedure in the House shall be observed in the Standing Committee of the Whole House, so far as they may be applicable, except the rule limiting the time of speaking and the previous question.
+Committee of the Whole House. (a) A Committee of the Whole House shall not be formed, except by leave of the House. - (b) After passage of a motion to form a Committee of the Whole House, the Speaker shall appoint a chair to preside in the committee, and the Speaker shall leave the dais.

-- (d) In the Standing Committee of the Whole House, a motion that the standing committee rise shall always be in order, except when a member is speaking, and shall be decided without debate. - (e) When a bill is submitted to the Standing Committee of the Whole House, it shall be read and debated by sections, leaving the preamble to be last considered.
+- (c) The rules of procedure in the House shall be observed in the Committee of the Whole House, so far as they may be applicable, except the rule limiting the time of speaking and the previous question. - (d) In the Committee of the Whole House, a motion that the standing committee rise shall always be in order, except when a member is speaking, and shall be decided without debate. - (e) When a bill is submitted to the Committee of the Whole House, it shall be read and debated by sections, leaving the preamble to be last considered.
 The body of the bill shall not be defaced or interlined, but all amendments, noting the page and line, shall be duly entered by the Principal Clerk on a separate paper as the same shall be agreed to by the standing committee and be so reported to the House.
 After report, the bill shall again be subject to be debated and amended by sections before a question on its passage be taken.